 Waveform unit Waveform unit Operation Resulting Math unit

 V V + or - V

-A Α + or - A
+A A + or - A

-Waveform unit Waveform unit Operation Resulting Math unit

-V A + or - ?
+V Α + or - ?

 V V × VV

-A A × AA
+A Α × AA

 V A × VA

 Measure

 Push the Measure button to access automatic measurements.
 There are sixteen types of measurements available.
 You can display up to five at a time.